Keepsake

 No local currency pricing for international customers

-What Remento actually costs
+What Remento actually costs.

-See breakdown
+See the full cost breakdown

 Remento is best for

 Families where the storyteller genuinely prefers speaking over writing, and where the US-based shipping and pricing model works.
+People who have embraced Remento tend to absolutely love Remento for its simplicity.
+Remento easy-to-follow prompts make it approachable for older family members who might not be comfortable with technology.

 • US-based families comfortable with USD pricing